jmdevy/jmdevy.github.io/_posts/2025-1-14-focus-app.markdown

 categories: jekyll update
 ---

+NOTE: **DRAFT (1/22/2025)**

 ## **Introduction**
 This is a small writeup about my little [focus tracking app](https://github.com/jmdevy/focus).

 The app is very simple: add **tasks** that that want you to spend certain amounts of time each day focusing on.
-Once you choose to focus on a task, a timer counts done for the duration you chose.
+Once you choose to focus on a task, a timer counts down for the duration you chose.

 <br>